Aberdeen Airport: Facilities

 Aberdeen International Airport has one fixed-wing aircraft runway (16/34) which is 1953 m long and surfaced with grooved asphalt.
-Three further runways (H14/H32 which is 581 m long, H05/H23 which is 476 m long and H36 which is 260 m long) are available for helicopter use only.
+Three further runways: H14/H32 581 m, H05/H23 476 m and H36 260 m are available for helicopter use only.

 The main terminal has 19 stands adjacent to it.
 Remote parking is available on other aprons located around the airfield.
 Four offshore helicopter operators each have their own aprons and hangars, with Bristows and CHC-Scotia located on the western side of the airfield and NHV and Babcock on the eastern side.

 Several hotels are situated adjacent to the airport, including Crowne Plaza, Holiday Inn Express, Courtyard by Marriott, Leonardo Inn, Moxy Hotel and Jurys Inn.
 Other nearby hotels include the Hallmark Hotel, Hampton by Hilton, Marriott, and Premier Inn.